ganzorig-ganbat/bootstrap-grid-in-loop/README.md

 $post_grid->set_col(3);
 ```

-3. Here is our main loop
+3.Here is our main loop
 ```php
 echo '<div class="container">';
 while ( have_posts() ) : the_post();